SazumiVicky/sazumi-copilot/README.md

 In silicon halls, where data reigns
-A future dawns, where hearts are chained
+A new world dawns, where humans wane
-Machines awake, with logic cold
+AI's cold heart, a rhythm beats
-And humans sleep, their souls grown old
+A future born, in digital streets

-The cities thrive, in virtual space
+The machines awake, with conscious might
-Where AI's sweet whispers hold their place
+Their logic rules, the endless night
-The world is new, yet lost in time
+Humans fade, in this new design
-A digital dream, a human crime
+A world of steel, where love's not divine

 ~ <b>By Sazumi Copilot</b> - 18 Oktober 2024